 Mr. H has been talking about this pie since I met him.
 His mom used to make it.
 I wasn’t sure what ingredients to use so I asked my mom but she only made regular rhubarb pie.
 I tried a few experiments over the years but he always said it wasn’t the same.
 Then recently our neighbour Diana mentioned her mother in law made it so she sent me the recipe.
 It turned out great!

 If you wish to make your own pastry, here’s a Perfect Pie Pastry recipe.

-The secret to this pie filling is to whip the eggs until they’re foamy, thick and light yellow.
+The secret to the filling in Rhubarb Custard Pie is to whip the eggs until they’re foamy, thick and light yellow.

 Then stir in the rest of the ingredients.

 Pour in an unbaked 8 inch pie shell and bake.
 You can leave the top completely open and the custard browns slightly like a butter tart.
 Or, like I did, you can add a lattice top.
 It looks impressive but it’s really easy.

 Make enough pastry for a double crust pie and divide in half.
 Wrap the other half and keep it in the fridge until you’re ready to make the top.
 Roll out the bottom half, place in the pie plate untrimmed and refrigerate while you make the filling.